-“Honestly, snake, I can't tell if you loathe my very existance or if you want to kiss me.”
-She had glared up at him, full of confidence.
+“Honestly, snake, I can't tell if you loathe my very existance or if you want to kiss me," she had glared, full of confidence.

-“I most certainly loathe your very existance and I want to kiss you."
-He replied with a deep sinister laugh as if he were only joking and teasing.
+“I most certainly loathe your very existance and I want to kiss you," he teased with a deep sinister laugh as if he were only joking.

-“I find you cute, Granger.”
-He had said.
+“I find you cute, Granger,” he had admitted.
 “Is that a crime?”

-Mudblood or not, Hermione had become adorable and beautiful in his eyes and he couldn’t help but think of her, especially at times like this when he was bored and lonely.
+Mudblood or not, Hermione had become adorable in his eyes and he couldn’t help but think of her, especially at times like this when he was bored and lonely.

 As he continued his stare into the mural on the ceiling, he abruptly noticed something different about the witch hovering above him.
 She was now glaring at him in disgust as if she were fully aware of the tempting betrayal crossing his mind.

 “I make a promise to you now, witch.
 When I gain full control of this place, your Purus Cruor banner will change,” he voiced with disdain.

 “Something on your mind, Draco?" a voice above him asked with intrigue.